 - Minimizing harmful substances

 Lifestyle medicine appeared for the first time in the fitness trends survey at #16 in 2020.

 20. Group Exercise Training

 The term group fitness encompasses all forms of fitness that are done in a group setting, led by a personal trainer or group instructor.
 Many gyms offer a whole schedule of group fitness classes, such as Les Mills workouts, that include strength training, core, cardio, and cycling.

 Group exercise is very popular.
 Nearly 40% of regular exercisers participate in group fitness classes.
 Group exercise training can turn working out into a fun social activity, which could lead to you continuing to do it.
 Any kind of exercise can help someone feel in control of their choices, but the social support from a group can reinforce a sense of autonomy.
-Similarly, group exercise can increase feelings of mastery – thanks to growing competence, for example, at spinning or step aerobics.
-And it will certainly increase your connectedness with others.
+Similarly, group exercise can increase feelings of mastery – thanks to growing competence, for example, in spinning or step aerobics.
+And it will undoubtedly increase your connectedness with others.

-Healthy & Exercise aggregates the best health and fitness websites for perfect training, supplements and foods tips, health and lifestyle improvement.
+Healthy & Exercise aggregates the best health and fitness websites for perfect training, supplements and foods tips, and health and lifestyle improvement.
 To see and visit any of the websites, check out this page.Tags: Bodyweight Training, Exercise Apps, Exercise is Medicine, Fitness Professionals Certification, Free Weights, Functional Fitness Training, Group Exercise Training, HIIT, Home Exercise, Lifestyle Medicine, Live Classes, On-Demand Classes, Online Personal Training, Personal Training, Seniors, Strength training, Wearables, Weight Loss, Wellness Coaching, Yoga